 Many women are undergoing breast augmentation revision surgery to address double bubble deformity, breast illness and other adverse side effects from augmentation surgery, such as capsular contracture treatment or ruptured breast implant replacement.
 Sometimes a revision is needed because the breast itself has changed in the years after implant placement.
 After the recall of textured implants from Allergan™, some women are seeking an implant specialist to remove and replace their current implants.

-Dr. Vijay Bindingnavele is a caring, skilled breast surgeon in Corpus Christi, Texas, who can recommend the best way to achieve your desired results after evaluating your condition and discussing your goals.
+Our physicians are caring, skilled breast surgeons, who can recommend the best way to achieve your desired results after evaluating your condition and discussing your goals.

 What Are the Benefits of Breast Revision Surgery?